-I’ve been listening to Jon Acuff’s 3 Rules of Hustle this week while perusing his color coded bookshelves.
-Not only does this guy have great tips and a great sense of humor, but he also has two copies of Hooked.
+I’ve been listening to Jon Acuff’s 3 Rules of Hustle this week while perusing his color-coded bookshelves.
+Not only does this guy have great motivational tips and a great sense of humor, but he also has two copies of Hooked.
 Can you spot them both in the photo above?

-I guess he can dish out HUSTLE better than he can take it, because I’m still waiting for a response.
+I guess he can dish out HUSTLE better than he can take it, though.
+Because I’m still waiting for a response.
 Ha!

-Anyway… the sight of that row of bright yellow books sitting all on one shelf in the Acuffs’ library inspired me to share a few of my yellow-covered favorites, as well.
+Anyway… the sight of that row of bright yellow books sitting all on one shelf in the Acuffs’ library inspired me.
+So today I’m sharing a few of my yellow-covered favorites, as well.

-How many of the following have you already read?
+How many of the following color-coded books have you read?

 I didn’t agree with everything the authors wrote regarding family policy.
 Considering the fact that one of them is gay, this should come as no surprise.
 But the rest of the book is spot on.
 I hope it enjoys a broad readership and spawns lots of earnest, open-minded discussion.